[?] Subscribe To This Site

 Besides, there is always the problem that you will underestimate your own strength where steep hills in the forests below Mount Teide even at a height of 1500 meters are not to be taken lightly.

-Walking along the Cordilera which is the road leading up to Teide would be easy but this is not practical because of road traffic.
+Walking along the Cordilera which is the road leading up to Teide would be easy but this is not practical because of road traffic.p

 An old TV commercial for renting a car I remember wasn't exaggerating the most rewarding leisure drive right up to Teide.
 Picture yourself in a cabriolet cruising a new surprising world you've never seen before.
 Walking in Tenerife may then be reserved for a small area near Spain's highest peak Teide.

-Some tours to Spain's highest peak don't only drop you off at a little inn or 2 on the way but, also allow for time to do some walking around Teide.
+Some tours to Spain's highest peak don't only drop you off at a little inn or two on the way but, also allow for time to do some walking in its Canadas.

-After an agonizing 16 km walk including the previous climb from Agua Mansa my friend collapsed.
+However, my friend collapsed after an agonizing 16 km walk.
+This included the initial climb from Agua Mansa.
 Not that he needed an ambulance but, this could happen to folks walking in Tenerife in little known terrain.

 I was invited to this outing.
 Guess, how glad I was not to have come.
 Marita, one of my friends went along, too.
 She, also, had problems with this descent and felt it in her knees, although, she is a very fit 45 year old who often joined Simon on walks.
 She was only too relieved when the taxi finally arrived.